 The term ‘zoom towns’ has been coined over recent years, it refers to communities where house prices have suddenly sky-rocketed due to an influx of remote workers descending upon the area.
 The ‘zoom’ part of zoom towns, is of course referring to the popular video conferencing software that’s taken off over the last few years.
 It’s no surprise then that since the COVID-19 pandemic there has been a significant increase in this sort of migration, given how many employers are now making remote work the new normal and reconsidering their employee benefits.
 You can consider even if you’re retiring abroad.

-A large proportion of expats have relished moving to typical vacation destinations that offer incredible scenery or the option to regularly enjoy their favourite hobbies.
+A large proportion of expats have relished moving to typical vacation destinations that offer incredible scenery or the option to regularly enjoy their favourite hobbies: there is a new trend for workation.
 This could mean moving to anywhere from ski resorts to remote islands that offer the best surf beaches.
 However, there is an increasing trend in local authorities (and even entire countries) incentivising expats to move into the area.

 Why are some places paying you to move there?